HOME |

 * Turning principles into practice ...

-principles of solution-focused thinking.
+solution-focused thinking.

 their learning).